mdedetrich/akka-streams-json/README.md

 These support modules allow you to directly marshall from/unmarshall into your data types using circes `Decoder` and `Encoder` type classes.

-Just mixin or import `org.mdedetrich.akka.http.support.CirceHttpSupport` for Http or pipe your `Source[ByteString, _].via(org.mdedetrich.akka.stream.CirceStreamSupport.decode[A])` to get a `Source[A, _]`.
+Just mixin or import `com.qmee.akka.http.support.CirceHttpSupport` for Http or pipe your `Source[ByteString, _].via(org.mdedetrich.akka.stream.CirceStreamSupport.decode[A])` to get a `Source[A, _]`.